Mabel Louisa Dean Paul: The affair with the Laird of Kippendavie

-mine of information for the prosecution, and during one court session, revealed that her own lover was the Stirling’s valet.
-Between 1908 and 1909 British newspaper readers were transfixed with the Stirling Divorce case, with Mrs Atherton’s own private affairs being subject to public scrutiny.
+Dagorne provided extensive testimony for the prosecution, and during one court session, revealed that her own lover was the Stirling's valet.
+Between 1908 and 1909 British newspaper readers were transfixed with the Stirling Divorce case, with Mrs Atherton's own private affairs being subject to public scrutiny.

 Witnesses included Gilbert Sackville, 8th Earl De La Warr, who stated that he had known Mrs Atherton since South Africa and that his intentions towards Mrs Atherton had always been honourable.
 His wife was also good friends with Mrs Atherton.
-His attendance in court, was as a result of also being named by Mrs Atherton’s treacherous Lady’s Maid, who provided the court with details of her visiting De La Warr at a bungalow in Bexhill-on-Sea.
+His attendance in court, was as a result of also being named by Mrs Atherton's treacherous Lady's Maid, who provided the court with details of her visiting De La Warr at a bungalow in Bexhill-on-Sea.

 Further evidence in the court related to Mr and Mrs Stirling, Northland and Mrs Atherton having visited Paris together during June 1908.

 Morals were brought into question when couples swapped company during their stay in public.
 Stirling had claimed that they had each stayed in adjacent rooms.
-However witnesses called to testify stated that the suites were interconnected, and that Stirling’s bedroom had been left untouched.
-A monogrammed handkerchief belonging to Stirling had been found under her pillow by her Lady’s maid at Mrs Atherton’s riverfront home, Amberley Cottage in Maidenhead.
+However witnesses called to testify stated that the suites were interconnected, and that Stirling's bedroom had been left untouched.
+A monogrammed handkerchief belonging to Stirling had been found under her pillow by her Lady's maid at Mrs Atherton's riverfront home, Amberley Cottage in Maidenhead.
 At the Ocean Hotel, Sandown, Isle of Wight it was “Jackie, dear” and “Nancy, darling”.
 During the court case the Daily Mirror reported that the court was presented as evidence a model of The Ocean Hotel in Sandown to better aid understanding of the proximity of each co-respondent when they were simultaneously guests at this particular Isle of Wight hotel.

 After much deliberation, the court eventually ruled in favour of John A. Stirling and Mrs Atherton.
 The charges against Mrs Atherton were held unfounded.
 In delivering his judgement, Charles John Guthrie, Lord Guthrie criticised all parties stating all had led selfish and idle lives.

 In relation to Atherton he said she was:

 "a lady by birth and fitted to take a conspicuous place in society, but had been ostracised by her own wrong-doing."

 Society women in a brawl

 In February 1909, Mrs Atherton made headlines yet again.
 This time the headline was titled "Trouble in a Park Lane Drawing Room".
-Mrs Taylor senior was furious of the outcome of the Stirling Divorce Case and blamed Mrs Atherton for ruining her daughter’s marriage.
-Mrs Atherton was physically assaulted in her London home, when the situation escalated to Mrs Taylor pulling at Mrs Atherton’s hair and scratching her victims face.
+Mrs Taylor senior was furious of the outcome of the Stirling Divorce Case and blamed Mrs Atherton for ruining her daughter's marriage.
+Mrs Atherton was physically assaulted in her London home, when the situation escalated to Mrs Taylor pulling at Mrs Atherton's hair and scratching her victims face.

-Two months later, Clara Stirling lodged an appeal against Lord Guthrie’s court decision, but was unsuccessful.
-The Stirling’s divorced and Clara remarried in 1911.
+Two months later, Clara Stirling lodged an appeal against Lord Guthrie's court decision, but was unsuccessful.
+The Stirling's divorced and Clara remarried in 1911.
 Her new husband was George Cholmondeley, 5th Marquess of Cholmondeley and for a short time Clara was Lady Cholmondeley.